 21. Too Many Fried Green Tomatoes

-Fried green tomatoes are best known as a southern food tradition, but they’re also a common homemade dish in Seattle, primarily because the climate doesn’t allow tomatoes to ripen.
-Instead they hang on the vine in a permanent state of green until they rot.
-To prevent this, there’s only on option—fried green tomatoes.
+Fried green tomatoes are best known as a southern food tradition, but they’re also a commonly homemade dish in Seattle, primarily because the climate doesn’t allow tomatoes to ripen.
+Instead, they hang on the vine in a permanent state of green until they rot.
+To prevent this, there’s only one option—fried green tomatoes.
 You will burn out on this dish.

 22. The Space Swindle

 Seattle is a popular place, which means lots of friends and family will probably visit you there.
 When they do, they’ll insist on visiting the top of the Space Needle.
 This will cost you $21 each time you visit—that’s $21 to ride an elevator to a height that’s shorter than most office buildings.